 S3 (Affected Communities) is not material, as we have no relevant impact on, nor do we pose a risk to, the environmental, economic, social or cultural rights of local communities.
 Even so, we have incorporated community outreach into our strategy with a focus on plastic waste prevention through education and activities.

-Le chain.
-Meanwhile, E3 (Water & Marine naterial for deSter, be to potential polsources use resulting ns, as well as potential sources used by our main impacts and risks occur throughout our value chain.
+The following chapter explains where our main impacts and risks occur throughout our value chain.
 Moreover, we have shared our response to the effects of each material factor in depth in the Governance, People, Planet and Product chapters.